 - 3/4 cup granulated sugar

-- 3 ounces white chocolate — melted and cooled slightly
+- 3 ounces white chocolate (from a baking bar)

 - 2 large eggs

 - 1 teaspoon baking soda